AqwamCreates/DataPredict/docs/API/Models/SupportVectorMachineGradientVariant.md

 * learningRate: The speed at which the model learns.
 Recommended that the value is set between 0 to 1.

 * cValue: How strict should the model can classify the data correctly.
 Higher the cValue, the closer the data points to the decision boundary.

+* costFunction: The cost function to be used by the model.
+Available options are:

+  * HingeLoss

+  * SquaredHingeLoss (Default)

 #### Returns: